Calculating Combustion Air

 Note: This calculation is not required for sealed combustion/direct vent

-The amount of combustion air today is limited to extremely limited due to our attempt to reduce our fuel consumption.
-We are replacing our windows, doors, weather-stripping, caulking and adding insulation.
+The amount of combustion air today is extremely limited due to our attempt to reduce our fuel consumption.
+We are replacing our windows, doors, weather-stripping, caulking, and adding insulation.
 When I started in this trade there were no double pane windows in the basements much less steel insulated doors in the basement leading to the outside.
 There were old single pane glass windows and old wooden doors which, a lot of times you could see daylight around the door frame.

 Today we have added thermopane windows in the basement, new steel doors complete with magnetic seals.
 We even insulate the exterior perimeter between the floor joists.
 All these ideas are good, but they steal much needed combustion air required for a safe combustion process.
 If your heating appliance is using indoor air for combustion you must be aware of the amount of combustion air that is needed for safe combustion.

-The combustion process requires the air being burned to contain 20.9% oxygen.
+The combustion process requires the air being burned to contains 20.9% oxygen.
 If it does not, the flame will start producing CO (carbon monoxide).
 This is an odor free gas which gets inhaled and stops the body from absorbing oxygen.
 CO poisoning deaths happens every year in the USA.
 We must be more concerned about this when we tighten up our homes and have appliances which use indoor air for combustion.

 Below is a chart which shows concentration values and the adverse effects of CO in the air.